-The site's historical built form is much larger scale than the current FSR limit.
-An historically larger built form represents the importance of the site as a community hub and gateway to surrounding suburbs (Figure 13).
+The site's historical built form is much larger scale than the current height limit.
+An historically larger built form represents the importance of the site as a community hub and gateway to surrounding suburbs (Figure 15).
 In the 1930s the Premier Hotel was a town centre landmark, twice the height of the surrounding context.
-It was and still is a well frequented spot for racegoers en route from Broadmeadow station.
+It was and still is a well frequented spot for racegoers enroute from Broadmeadow station.
 The public park at the roundabout centre is now lost.
 Today the Premier Hotel still sits in a favourable location as a local pub and hotel accommodation for visitors and locals alike.
 The legacy of its historical activities and usage, will be maintained and enhanced for future generations and create a more prominent community space akin to its value in the past.
 In the spirit of the original architect's vision and later designs, the aim is to give Broadmeadow an iconic legacy that restores its prominence at this important urban interchange.

-cource: Snowbail Collection - Newcastle Region Library Archives The original 12.2 metre tall 1891 Premier Hotel
+iource: Snowbail Collection - Newcastle Region Library Archives The original 12.2 metre tall 1891 Premier Hotel

-The 1939 Premier Hotel 16.1m tall (19m incl. flagpole)
+Noel Butin Archives, Australian National University The 1939 Premier Hotel 16.1m tall (19m incl. flagpole)